-The Israeli website builder Wix impressed us owing to its ease of use, creative features, as well as numerous design possibilities it offers.
+Wix, the Israeli website builder impressed us with its ease of use, creative features, and design possibilities.
 The wide selection of extensions made available ensures that the platform is equally appealing to both beginners as well as more experienced users, offering something for everybody.

-Wix is free, so long as you opt for the basic version and don't require a unique domain.
-With that said, we only recommend this for those planning to blog as a hobby, everyone else should opt for a paid subscription.
+So long as you opt for the basic version and don't require a unique domain, Wix is free.
+With that said, we only recommend this option for those planning to blog as a hobby - everyone else should opt for a paid subscription.

 But here, a word of caution.
-Less is more, and it's wise to refrain from making your site as complicated and intricate as possible.
+Less is more, and it's wise to refrain from making your site as detailed as possible at first.
 Wix can do a lot, but even though things appear easy in the editors, implementing them requires large amounts of data and resources, both of which negatively affect your page's performance (i.e. how quickly it loads).

-Wix's design possibilities are particularly commendable.
-Its templates are modern, stylish, and suitable for nearly every kind of site imaginable.
-The site builder also flexes the degree of freedom it affords users in arranging content on their page: Thanks to the drag and drop editor, anyone, even without a drop of programming know-how, can create a sleek website.
+Wix's design options are particularly noteworthy: Its templates are modern, stylish, and suitable for nearly any kind of website.
+The platform also flexes the degree of freedom it affords users in arranging content on their page: Thanks to its editor's drag-and-drop functionality, anyone can easily create a sleek website.

 Given the above, it's little wonder that Wix has only grown more popular over the past few years, drawing in ever-larger numbers of bloggers to its cloud-based platform.

-Offers users access to a wide variety of features
+Offers access to a wide variety of features

 Modern, high-quality themes